Minor in History

 Requirements for admission

 Students are admitted each semester.
-In addition to Graduate School requirements, all applicants must submit GRE scores, a statement of purpose for undertaking graduate work in History and provide three academic letters of recommendation directly to the Office of Admissions.
-A writing sample is also required and should be sent directly to the History Graduate Coordinator.
+In addition to Graduate School requirements, all applicants must submit a statement of purpose for undertaking graduate work in History, provide three academic letters of recommendation, and a writing sample.
+These documents must be submitted electronically at http://www.southalabama.edu/colleges/artsandsci/history/gradadmit.html.
 Please contact the History Department Coordinator of Graduate Studies for more information.
 The following criteria supplement Graduate School criteria (see Categories of Admission).

 - At least twenty-one semester hours of college work in History approved by the Graduate Committee of the Department of History.